Explore our beautiful garden to uncover stories of our historic site.

 From 1830, for almost 150 years, Liverpool Road Station was a bustling hub of people, animals and machines, keeping produce, raw materials and finished goods moving in and out of the industrial city, and connecting Manchester with the world.

-Now our Upper Yard is springing to life with a new garden for you to enjoy.
+Now our cobbled Upper Yard is alive with a beautiful garden for you to enjoy.
 Plants, trees and flowers have been carefully selected to represent the goods that would have once been transported on the railway to feed Manchester's growing population, as well as materials that were brought to the site to fuel industry in the city.